FedRA: A Fully Decentralized Federated Learning Framework for Robust Intelligence Sharing across O-RAN dApps

-George A. Levis, Sotirios T. Spantideas, Anastasios E. Giannopoulos, Member, IEEE, and Panagiotis Trakadas
+Sotirios T. Spantideas, Anastasios E. Giannopoulos, George A. Levis, Panagiotis Trakadas

 Abstract